 While most of the world hated Lady in the Water for its loopiness, I rather enjoyed it.
 One liked the film for the puzzle box that it holds – the plot is like seeing a jigsaw of a strangely haunted scene falling into place.
 For all its moments of pretension, Shyamalan winds everything into an absorbing puzzle that frequently teeters on the loopy but eventually finds its feet to tell an interesting and original story.
 In the era of processed movies where the majority of releases consist of endless sequels and remakes, you have to admire M. Night Shyamalan for going out on a limb and trying to create an original cinematic work and trying to say something about the nature of myth in the world.

 The almost universal derision granted Shyamalan with Lady in the Water considerably weakened his name at the box-office.
-He subsequently went onto make the enigmatic catastrophe film The Happening (2008), the fantasy adventure The Last Airbender (2010), the planetary adventure After Earth (2013), the Found Footage horror comedy The Visit (2015) and the split personality film Split (2017) and its sequel Glass (2019), often to very mixed audience and critical reception.
+He subsequently went onto make the enigmatic catastrophe film The Happening (2008), the fantasy adventure The Last Airbender (2010), the planetary adventure After Earth (2013), the Found Footage horror comedy The Visit (2015), the split personality film Split (2017) and its sequel Glass (2019), and Old (2021) about a beach where people rapidly age, often to very mixed audience and critical reception.
 Shyamalan also produced and came up with the story for The Night Chronicles 1: Devil (2010) and produced the tv series Wayward Pines (2015-8).

 (Nominee for Best Actress (Bryce Dallas Howard) at this site’s Best of 2006 Awards).